 • earn valuable credits

 • full 14-week semester

-Semester programme in autumn or spring
+Semester programme in the Autumn or Spring

-The programme is offered as a 14-week semester in autumn (September to December) or spring (January to May).
+The programme is offered as a 14-week semester in Autumn (September to December) or Spring (January to May).

 Once enrolled on this programme you can earn 15 or 18 units of credit as follows: